 How to present the 5 Whys Analysis?

-After spending considerable time in Root Cause Analysis, you ought to present your Analysis in the most persuasive manner to influence decision-makers.
-Keeping that in mind, we have designed a collection of 5 Why Analysis PowerPoint templates.
+After spending considerable time in RCA, you ought to present your Analysis in the most persuasive manner to influence decision-makers.
+Keeping that in mind, we have designed a collection of 5 Why Templates.
 The templates’ design ensures the cause and effect analysis is conveyed clearly and succinctly.

 The below 5 Whys template, can be used to showcase a structured approach towards the root cause of the problem.
 For more 5 whys templates, browse through our collection of PowerPoint Templates and Google Slides Templates.
 The question ‘Why’ is asked repeatedly until the most basic answer comes up i.e. the root cause.